stratumn/eslint-config/README.md

 yarn add -D @stratumn/eslint-config
 ```

-Then, add this to your .eslintrc file:
+Then add this to your .eslintrc file:

 ```json
 {